-Call center productivity leads to financial rewards
+Call centre productivity leads to financial rewards

-When a call center is productive and leaves customers satisfied, there’s significant financial rewards.
+When a call centre is productive and leaves customers satisfied, there’s significant financial rewards.
 Customers who rate an experience 5/5 stars are more than twice as likely to buy again, and 80% of satisfied consumers will spend more.